LewisJEllis/awesome-lua/readme.md

 ### Analysis Tools and ASTs
 - [luacov](http://keplerproject.github.io/luacov/) - Simple coverage analyzer, used by busted and telescope for checking test coverage.
 - [luacheck](https://github.com/mpeterv/luacheck) - Simple static analyzer which detects accidental globals and undefined or shadowed locals.
 - [Metalua](https://github.com/fab13n/metalua) - Pure Lua parser and compiler, used for generating ASTs.
-A number of other tools make use the Metalua parser in this way.
+A number of other tools make use of the Metalua parser in this way.
 - [LuaInspect](https://github.com/davidm/lua-inspect) - Lua's most powerful code analysis and linting tool, built on Metalua.
 Used by ZeroBraneStudio, among others.
 - [LuaMinify](https://github.com/stravant/LuaMinify) - Minifier which also brings its own static analysis tools, lexer, and parser.